Efficient Dual-domain Image Dehazing with Haze Prior Perception

-In MGAM, we first apply a $1\times 1$ convolution to the input feature (after BN) to double the number of channels.
-As shown in Fig.~\ref{fig: net} (c), the resulting feature is split into two parts: one for extracting multi-scale features $X_{fea}^{i,j}$, and the other for generating gating signals $X_{gate}^{i,j}$.
-This process is expressed as:
+\textbf{Multi-scale Feature Generation.} As shown in Figure~\ref{fig: net} (c), MGAM consists of two parallel branches with gating mechanisms operating at different scales.
+The input feature (after BN) is passed through a $1 \times 1$ convolution to double the channel count, then split into two parts: one for feature extraction ($X_{fea}^{i,j}$) and the other for gating signals ($X_{gate}^{i,j}$):

-\textbf{Multi-scale Feature Extraction.} Each of the two parallel branches applies two stacked depth-wise convolutions for multi-scale feature extraction.
-The first convolution in each branch uses $k \times k$ kernels, while the second uses the same kernels with a dilation factor of 2 to expand the receptive field.
-The process is defined as follows:
+Each branch applies two depth-wise convolutions for multi-scale feature extraction.
+The first convolution uses $k \times k$ kernels ($k \in \{3, 5\}$), followed by a dilated convolution (dilation factor of 2) with the same kernel size to expand the receptive field, producing multi-scale features $X_{fea_k}^{i,j}$.
+Meanwhile, gating signals $X_{gate_k}^{i,j}$ are generated via depth-wise convolution with $k \times k$ kernels and a Sigmoid activation.
+The gated multi-scale features $X_{gated_k}^{i,j}$ are obtained by element-wise multiplication: